WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 * TMP102 I2C temperature sensor

 ### Meadow.CLI Fixes and Updates

+Most of the Meadow.CLI changes involve more complete information being returned by Meadow.
+Previously, Meadow only returned text strings.
+Now it returns more structured information and is more stable.
+Some of these changes will become important in future releases.
+One new command was added, RenewFileSys.
+This command recreates a new, empty file system.

 ### Samples and Documentation
 We've updated and standardized all of the sample projects in Meadow.Foundation to match the latest template.
 And we've invested heavily in our docs, you'll notice we've added details and wiring diagrams for most of our peripheral docs.